 This would generate the HTML documentation in

 We attempt to pin all of Certbot’s dependencies whenever we can for reliability and consistency.
 Some of the places we have Certbot’s dependencies pinned include our snaps, Docker images, Windows installer, CI, and our development environments.

 In most cases, the file where dependency versions are specified is

 tools/oldest_constraints.txt is used instead.
-The
+The purpose of the

-files to communicate this information to our users.
+communicate this information to our users.

 The choices of whether Certbot’s dependencies are pinned and what file is used

 if they are should be automatically handled for you most of the time by